gabrieldev525/gabrieldev525/README.md

 - [My website](https://gvictor.com.br)

 #### What am i learning or looking for?
-- UI/UX design: One thing I would never imagine that one day I would study, but it was love at first sight!!
+- UI/UX design: One thing I would never imagine that one day I would study.
 - React JS, all frontend architecture and the best pratice to improve the development using react js!
 - Mobile development using cross-plataform: Yes, i'm studying about React native and flutter.
 I always developed with native way, but the cross plataform is awesome!!
-I loved it
-- Node JS: The javascript stack is complete, the node JS as a backend is awesome!
+- Node JS: The javascript stack is complete.